 Andromeda Galaxy (M31)

-Andromeda Galaxy is the closest visible galaxy to our own and it's the most photographed galaxy in the astrophotography community.
-One of the best targets for beginners, because it's huge and bright.
+Andromeda Galaxy is the closest visible galaxy to our own, and it's the most photographed galaxy in the astrophotography community.
+One of the best targets for beginners because it's huge and bright.

 Pleiades Star Cluster (M45)

-I hope this "Astrophotography for Beginners" guide was useful for you!
+[mo-optin-form id="SSFcznghFB"]I hope my "Astrophotography for Beginners" guide was helpful for you!

 Thanks for this guide, and thanks for the evostar 72ED review.